lrocconi/mlmhelpr/README.md

 <img src="man/figures/mlmhelpr_hex.png" align="right" height=250/>

-A package of multilevel modeling helper functions
+A package of helper functions for multilevel models fit using the `lme4` package

 <!-- README.md is generated from README.Rmd.
 Please edit README.Rmd only -->
 <!-- badges: start -->